LukeZGD/Legacy-iOS-Kit/README.md

   - iOS 9 and below users: Install [OpenSSH](https://cydia.saurik.com/package/openssh/); The computer and iOS device must be on the same network for SSH to work
   - iOS 10 users: Install [MTerminal](http://cydia.saurik.com/package/com.officialscheduler.mterminal/)
 1. [Download](https://github.com/LukeZGD/iOS-OTA-Downgrader/archive/master.zip) or `git clone` this repo
-2. Open Terminal, cd to the directory where the script is located (example: `cd /home/user/iOS-OTA-Downgrader`)
+2. Open Terminal, `cd` to the directory where the script is located (example: `cd /home/user/iOS-OTA-Downgrader`)
 3. Run `chmod +x restore.sh`

 ## How to use:
-1. Plug in your iOS device in:
+1. Plug in your iOS device
-  - Normal mode (32-bit)
-  - Recovery or DFU mode (A7)
 2. Run `./restore.sh`
 3. Select option to be used
 4. Follow instructions